The crazy last days of Rudy Giuliani and Steve Bannon

 Moreover, as the New York Times recounted, Giuliani’s move complicated another scheme by other Trump allies, including a White House lawyer, to feed the Wall Street Journal (also owned by Murdoch) a separate story promoted by a former business associate of Hunter who claimed Joe Biden was part of Hunter’s unsuccessful effort to form an investment venture with a Chinese energy company in 2017.
 Hunter Biden’s emails were involved in this tale, as well.

-Giuliani’s sloppy attempt to turn the Hunter Biden laptop into 2020’s October Surprise muddied up the waters for those Trumpers pushing the Biden-China conspiracy theory.
+Giuliani’s sloppy attempt to turn the Hunter Biden laptop into 2020’s October surprise muddied up the waters for those Trumpers pushing the Biden-China conspiracy theory.
 And though the Journal‘s opinion section has been beating the Hunter Biden drum ferociously, its news section ended up reporting that there was no evidence that Joe Biden had any role in Hunter’s Chinese venture.
 Oops.

 Meanwhile, to give the Giuliani caper an even more absurd cast, the news emerged that Giuliani had been punked by Sacha Baron Cohen for his new Borat movie—which hardly helped Giuliani on the credulity front.
 But the former federal prosecutor was not cowed by any of this.
 He continued to hurl unsupported allegations about Joe and Hunter Biden on Twitter and to peddle muck to right-leaning publications.
 Repeatedly, he claimed he had the goods.
 But nothing was sticking, and October was slipping away.